 It’s recommended that you mix the bleach with water, although if the stains are adamant, you can try straight bleach instead.

-- Prep the surface as you would with the standard cleaning solution, but instead, apply the bleach.
+- Prep the surface as you would with the standard cleaning solution, and apply the bleach.

 - Let the bleach soak in, then scrub with a grout brush.